1. Main points

 Output per worker, UK

-Estimates for gross value added (GVA), workers, and output per worker for the whole economy.
+Estimates for gross value added (GVA), workers, and output per worker for the whole economy and bespoke industry (market sector).
 Contains annual and quarterly statistics.

 Back to table of contents